To screen for and diagnose a gonorrhea infection

 - Living in a detention facility

 For pregnant women, the CDC recommends screening women less than 25 years old and older women at risk for gonorrhea during the first trimester or first prenatal visit.
 Those who remain at risk should be retested during the third trimester.
 Those women diagnosed with gonorrhea should be treated and then retested within 3 months.
-(See Pregnancy & Prenatal Testing.)
+(See Pregnancy for more information.)

 The CDC recommends that men who have sex with men have gonorrhea screening at least annually.
 Health organizations do not recommend routine screening for sexually active, heterosexual males.
-Healthcare practitioners may recommend screening to their patients when, for example, there is a high number of cases (prevalence) of STDs in the community.
+Healthcare practitioners may recommend screening to you when there is a high number of cases (prevalence) of STDs in your community.

 For women, if symptoms occur, they may include: